Walk your way through this Paris-in-a-Week itinerary

 I don’t talk much about shopping in my guides because I’ve been trying to cut back on consuming and encouraging others.
 But in Paris, I’m really pushed to my limits.
 Let’s just say that I could go a whole year without shopping and then unleash a fury of card swipes in this city.

-Overall, if you’re into boutique and vintage shopping then head over to my favourite neighbourhood, the Marais.
+Overall, if you’re into boutique and vintage shopping then head over to the Marais.
 If you want big French brands you can find them in the Marais but often the larger selection is in St. Germain.
 For the large French department stores and International giants, head over to Boulevard Haussmann.
 Lastly, if you want high-end luxury, I’m talking Chanel and company then check out Avenue Montaigne near the Champs-Élysées.

 Where to Stay